gretazas/black_jack_game/README.md

 # User Experience

- - This page is for people who would like to relax and take a moment away from their routine to have a little fun and play a bit of Black Jack against the bot.
+ - This page is for people who would like to relax and take a moment away from their routine to have a little fun and play a bit of Blackjack against the bot.
  - First time users shoud get easy understanding of game tactics, possibilities in chance of getting the right card and getting the right idea how to play from links provided in landing page.
  - Constant visitors shold get a sence of adventure, relaxation and fun.
 ### Landing page would have four links for:<br>
-* Origin of Black Jack Game.
+* Origin of Blackjack Game.
-* Rules of Black Jack Game.
+* Rules of Blackjack Game.
 * Possibility theory.
 * Readme Page.

 ### Navigation bar and Enter button
-* Navigation bar will let you go to Black Jack game and back to main.
+* Navigation bar will let you go to Blackjack game and back to main.
 * Enter button at the landing page will open the game page.

 # Future Steps